 The amount of money you need for car payments changes depending on your credit score.
 If you have bad credit or no credit history, it takes time to build a credit score.
 MoneyLion’s Credit Builder Membership is a full-featured membership designed to help you work on your credit for just $19.99 a month.

 As part of the membership, you can qualify for a loan of up to $1,000.
 Not only do you get a small loan, but your credit can improve as you make monthly payments on time.
 MoneyLion reports timely payments to all three credit bureaus.
-In fact, 70% of borrowers under this plan report a 60-point bump in their score in the first 60 days.
+In fact, more than half our members raised their score by up to 27 points within 60 days.
 Boosting your credit before buying a car saves money on interest rates, keeping more cash in your pocket over the long run.

 Keep It Real